-Jeremy Denk is one of America’s foremost pianists.
-Winner of a MacArthur “Genius” Fellowship, and the Avery Fisher Prize, Denk was recently elected to the American Academy of Arts and Sciences.
-Denk returns frequently to Carnegie Hall and in recent seasons has appeared with the Chicago Symphony, New York Philharmonic, Los Angeles Philharmonic, San Francisco Symphony, and Cleveland Orchestra, as well as on tour with Academy of St Martin in the Fields, and at the Royal Albert Hall as part of the BBC Proms.
+Jeremy Denk is one of America’s foremost pianists, proclaimed by the New York Times ‘a pianist you want to hear no matter what he performs’.
+Winner of a MacArthur “Genius” Fellowship, and the Avery Fisher Prize, he has also been elected to the American Academy of Arts and Sciences.
+Denk has appeared many times at Carnegie Hall and in recent years has worked with such orchestras as Chicago Symphony, Philadelphia Orchestra, New York Philharmonic, Los Angeles Philharmonic, San Francisco Symphony, and Cleveland Orchestra.
+His memoir Every Good Boy Does Fine will be published by Penguin Random House in March 2022.

 Denk is also known for his original and insightful writing on music, which Alex Ross praises for its “arresting sensitivity and wit.”
 He wrote the libretto for a comic opera presented by Carnegie Hall, Cal Performances, and the Aspen Festival, and his writing has appeared in the New Yorker, the New Republic, The Guardian, and on the front page of the New York Times Book Review.
-One of his New Yorker contributions, “Every Good Boy Does Fine,” forms the basis of a book for future publication by Random House in the US, and Macmillan in the UK.
+One of his New Yorker contributions, “Every Good Boy Does Fine”, forms the basis of a book for publication in March 2022 by Penguin Random House in the US, and in May 2022 by Macmillan in the UK.

-Jeremy Denk graduated from Oberlin College, Indiana University, and the Juilliard School.
-He lives in New York City, and his web site and blog are at jeremydenk.com.
+Jeremy Denk is a graduate of Oberlin College, Indiana University, and the Juilliard School.
+He lives in New York City.